sepro/LSTrAP/docs/helper.md

 ### plot_network

 Script that plots the co-expression neighborhood for a specific gene.
 A PCC cutoff of 0.7 is included by default, but users can override this setting using the --cutoff parameter.
+Matplotlib and networkx are required for this script.

     # To draw plot to screen using a PCC cutoff of >= 0.8
     python3 plot_network.py <PCC_TABLE> <GENE_ID> --cutoff 0.8

+    # Save as png
+    python3 plot_network.py <PCC_TABLE> <GENE_ID> --cutoff 0.8 --png output.png

+    # Set png dpi (for publication)
+    python3 plot_network.py <PCC_TABLE> <GENE_ID> --cutoff 0.8 --png output.png --dpi 900

 ![matrix example](images/plot_network.png "Example of plotted network")